Battle of Novi (1799): Kray attacks

 At the foot of the plateau, Ott and Bellegarde deployed from marching columns into lines.
 At first their assault enjoyed some success against their sleep-groggy opponents.
 However, the slopes were steep and obstructed by vineyards, forcing the Austrians to redeploy into column.
-Pérignon brought Clausel and Partouneaux to the assistance of Grouchy, while Saint-Cyr sent Colli's brigade from the right wing to help Lemoine.
+Pérignon brought Clauzel and Partouneaux to the assistance of Grouchy, while Saint-Cyr sent Colli's brigade from the right wing to help Lemoine.
 Moreau took charge of the French center in the contest against Ott.
 In this phase of the battle Joubert was fatally hit while leading a counterattack by the 26th Light Demi Brigade.
 Despite mounting losses, the Austrian infantry bravely and repeatedly struggled forward in columns.
 As they reached the top of the slope and tried to redeploy into line, they were struck by French counterattacks and forced back.
 At last, Ott's columns were overthrown by the 26th Light and 105th Line and Kray's entire wing fell back to the bottom of the heights to reform.

 By 9:00 am Kray and his officers managed to reorganize their troops when an order arrived from Suvorov to renew the attack.
 Once more the Austrians attacked the heights and once more they were defeated with loss.
-While Clausel and Richepanse helped repulse Bellegarde's division, Partouneaux counterattacked Ott.
+While Clauzel and Richepanse helped repulse Bellegarde's division, Partouneaux counterattacked Ott.
 Encouraged by his success, Partouneaux unwisely charged down into the plain where his troops were scattered by four squadrons of the Archduke Joseph Hussars and Kaiser Dragoons.
 Partouneaux was among those captured.
 After the repulse of his second attack, Kray massed a 40-gun battery with which he bombarded any French troops who dared to line the crest.
 But the Austrian general refused to launch more attacks until the rest of the army joined the fight.
 Suvorov had planned to encircle a French army in motion.
 The unexpected circumstances threw the Allied plan out of gear.